 Serve the plant based ice cream as it comes out of the blender for a smooth, soft serve ice cream consistency, perfect or toddlers to enjoy!
 Or for older toddlers you can serve it as raspberry mango banana ice cream smoothie bowl with small chucks of the fruit on top for extra fun, pretty presentation.

 This plant based ice cream comes out smooth and creamy because of the banana.
 It is bursting with flavor because of the raspberries and mangoes.
 Plus, all three of the fruits are full of valuable nutrients so you can enjoy it guilt-free!
+This homemade vegan ice cream is perfect for hot summer days.

 Printable Recipe For Fruity Plant Based Ice Cream